darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 | Student-t | 218 | −3.02% | −3.12% | 0.97 |
 | NIG | 177 | −3.18% | −2.96% | 1.07 |

 The Gaussian falls short twice over: too many breach days (223 against 145 expected) *and* losses 33% deeper than the ES it booked on those days.
 Under FRTB that is precisely the number a capital charge is built on.
 The Student-t's promised shortfall is actually adequate (ratio 0.97), the same phenomenon as its 95% failure viewed from the other end: the heavy ν buys deep-tail honesty at the price of shoulder coverage.
-The NIG is 7% short, much the best balance of breach count and depth, which matches its Week 5 status as the only model to pass the marginal FRTB check.
+The NIG is 7% short, much the best balance of breach count and depth.
+This matches its Week 5 status as the only model to pass the marginal FRTB check.

 ---